jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

          │      return False
          └── return self.is_citizen

-  - :green:`True` as the output, if the person is not a citizen
+  - :green:`True` as the output, if the person is a citizen

     .. code-block:: shell